LEARNAcademy/syllabus/rails_model/active_record_query_syntax.md

   <tbody>
 </table>

-This lecture is going to cover a few methods that we need to complete the ActiveRecord Countries challenge.
-There are many, many more.
-The best place to go for more information is the Rails [ActiveRecord docs](https://guides.rubyonrails.org/active_record_querying.html) themselves.

 ## where

 ### First
-Our first example will find the first country in the database with a code of 'RUS' :
+Find the first country in the database with a code of 'RUS' :
 ```ruby
 russia = Country.where(code: 'RUS').first
 # Generates the following sql: